open-watcom/owp4v1copy/docs/freadme.txt

 according to where Open Watcom was installed on your system.
 The LIB environment variable isn't strictly necessary but you will probably need to set it for any libraries you use not supplied with Open Watcom compilers.
-Similarly you might need to adjust the INCLUDE variable for 3rd party library include files.

 DOS BAT file:
 ---------------------------------------------------------------------------